SrikithaKandra/InternalStateofLLM/README.md

-# LLM Assignment: Investigating the Internal State of Large Language Models
+# Investigating the Internal State of Large Language Models

 This project delves into the intricate workings of Large Language Models (LLMs) by reproducing the paper **"The Internal State of an LLM Knows When It’s Lying"** by Amos Azaria and Tom Mitchell.
 This repository also includes original enhancements, detailed error analysis, and experiments involving perturbations to assess model behavior under varied inputs, demonstrating a comprehensive understanding of LLMs and their behavior.